-& Chase Blendor
+The Hershey & Chase

-Experiment (Part 2)
+Blendor Experiment (Part 2)

-of infection of bacteria by phage, a quick spin
+process of infection of bacteria by phage, a quick spin

-of the bacterial pellet and supernatant
+of the bacteria.
+Analysis of the bacterial pellet and supernatant

-afterward demonstrates that phosphorus-labelled
+demonstrates that 32P

-phage shows up in bacteria (left),
+shows up inside bacteria

-sulfur-labelled protein in

-coat remains in
+sulfur-labelled protein in the external coat remains in

 the supernatant (right).

-Further, bacteria with
+Further, phage labelled with

-biological experiment confirms Avery's conclusion that DNA
+experiment confirms Avery's conclusion that DNA

 is the transforming substance, and shows that